jupyter-server/enterprise_gateway/docs/source/operators/config-cli.md

     Default: {'root'}
 --EnterpriseGatewayApp.ws_ping_interval=<Int>
-    Specifies the ping interval(in seconds) that should be used by zmq port associated withspawned kernels.Set this variable to 0 to disable ping mechanism.
+    Specifies the ping interval(in seconds) that should be used by zmq port associated with spawned kernels.Set this variable to 0 to disable ping mechanism.
     (EG_WS_PING_INTERVAL_SECS env var)
     Default: 30
 --EnterpriseGatewayApp.yarn_endpoint=<Unicode>